 The first days in a new job are critical.
-Often the spotlight is on the new recruit, as companies and managers eagerly anticipate the new employee settling in with ease.
-However, the need to make a good first impression works both ways.
-Companies need to consider the impression that they are giving to their new employee and the support they are providing to ensure their ongoing success in the role.
+While the spotlight is often on the new recruit, as companies and managers eagerly anticipate their arrival, the need to make a good first impression works both ways.

 As a busy manager, it’s easy to skip a comprehensive employee onboarding process for the new hire, especially as work has most likely been piling up while the position has been vacant.
-However, there are inherent risks involved with this.
-Here are the four biggest risks to your business if an optimal onboarding process is overlooked:
+However, failure to make sure your new employees feel fully supported can result in long-term issues with productivity, reputational damage, retention and company culture.

 - Loss of the new recruit.
-When an employee isn't supported and continually sold on the role, even within the first few months, you could be at risk of losing them.
-According to Aberdeen Group Research, 90% of companies believe their new hires make the decision to stay with a company long-term within their first year of employment.
-However, this is a very different pciture in reality.
-Research by ERE Media found that 90% of new hires decide to stay or leave a job within the first six month.
+When an employee isn't supported and continually sold on the role within the first few months, you could be at risk of losing them.
+According to a recent article on employee retention, one third of new employees quit after about six months

 - Impact to company culture.
 Consider the emotional impact to your team if a staff member leaves too soon.
-A report by CIPD found that over 70% of employers believe employees’ departure from the organisation has a minor, or serious, negative effect on business performance.
+A report by CHRON shows that managers believe resignations can have a negative impact on the business, impacting productivity and triggering other issues

 Employee onboarding checklist